-WSP Group Africa (Pty) Ltd (WSP) was appointed to conduct a Visual Impact Assessment (VIA) for the proposed Normandien wind energy facility (WEF) located in the Free State Province.

-This VIA forms part of the environmental permitting processes required for the proposed WEF Normandien Project development, and this report presents:
+WSP Group Africa (Pty) Ltd (WSP) has been appointed to undertake an Environmental Impact Assessment (EIA) to meet the requirements under the National Environmental Management Act (Act 107 of 1998) (NEMA), for the various applications associated with the proposed Verkykerskop Wind Energy Facility (WEF) Cluster located in the Free State Province.
+The appointment includes conducting a Visual Impact Assessment (VIA) for the proposed Kromhof WEF, and this report presents:

-- A visual baseline description of the project site and surrounding landscape. - A determination of the visual resource value of the proposed project site and surrounding study area and associated sensitivity verification. - Preliminary identification of: - · potential visual receptors - screening of visual impacts for proposed project activities during the various project phases - recommended mitigation measures - Proposed methodology for impact assessment.
+- A visual baseline description of the project site and surrounding landscape

+- A determination of the visual resource value of the proposed project site and surrounding study area and associated sensitivity verification

+- Preliminary identification of:

+- potential visual receptors

+- screening of visual impacts for proposed project activities during the various project phases

+- · recommended mitigation measures

+- Proposed methodology for impact assessment

-Note that this VIA is for the Normandien Project only, and that the associated grid connection and transmission infrastructure, are the subject of separate permitting process, and therefore also the subjects of separate VIA.
+Note that this VIA is for the Kromhof WEF Project only, and that the associated 132 kV grid connection and transmission infrastructure are the subject of separate permitting process and therefore also the subjects of a separate VIA.